fbpx

 Are there less invasive options?

 For those who would like a less invasive procedure, threadlifting can be an appropriate technique in the cheeks, using a combination of both anchoring and free-floating Aptos PCL threads.
-This can be an effective technique in younger patients, however it often does not have great longevity in older patients.

 Adjunctive procedures for cheek lifting.

-Mid-face or cheek lifting can be combined with lipofilling, using fat from the abdomen, which is described in great detail on our lipofilling page on this website.
+Mid-face or cheek lifting surgery can be combined with lipofilling, using fat from the abdomen, which is described in great detail on our lipofilling page on this website.
 Lipofilling can also be performed as a standalone procedure.

 To find out more about cheek lifts click here